andresgpaul/visual-song-recommender/README.md

     - rt_face.js:

         Inside this file is the main frontend process where video streaming is done to detect facial emotions and communication with the backend.
 Here are all the functions done in the frontend such as buttons and backend communication.
-    - index.js:

-        Another file doing frontend process of showing the uploaded image and other functions when an upload is done.
     - 'styles' folder:
         - main.css: